schancel/spec/may-2018-reenabled-opcodes.md

 The operator must fail if:
 * `len(out) > MAX_SCRIPT_ELEMENT_SIZE`.
 The operation cannot output elements that violate the constraint on the element size.

-Note that the concatentation of a zero length operand is valid.
+Note that the concatenation of a zero length operand is valid.

 Impact of successful execution:
 * stack memory use is constant